 It might not be the first thing you gravitate to on a menu, but a plateful of nutrient-rich liver is a powerhouse of iron.
 It also contains a high level of vitamin A that helps the body get rid of toxins as well as regulating blood sugar and fat.
 Try it.

 Broccoli, collard greens, kale and the leafy green favourite, spinach, are all rich in iron and minerals and super-easy to slip into your meals every day.
 Make them a side portion of your main meal or whizz up in a smoothie for a hit of iron.
 FYI – cooked spinach provides a greater amount of iron than eating it raw.

 Also known as pulses, legumes are beans, peas andand are high in iron, calcium, zinc, protein and B vitamins and are a great replacement for red meat.
 Toss them into a salad or whip up a hearty stew.

 They’re usually known for their aphrodisiac properties, but every now and again a sexy serving of fresh oysters (hello holiday food!), can give you an iron boost, too.
 85 grams of the slippery stuff can provide more than 30% of your daily iron intake.

 Deliciously sweet strawberries have hidden benefits, not only are they a great source of iron, they are rich in vitamin C, helping your body to absorb more of the iron that it needs.

 6. Fortified cereals

-Choose a iron-fortified cereal get your morning off to an iron-rich start.
+Choose an iron-fortified cereal to get your morning off to an iron-rich start.
 Check the labels to find a cereal that contains up to 100% of your recommended daily amount of iron per serving.
 Job done.